hanka5-svg/ramorga-architecture/33_normative_constraints (non‑agentive)/NC‑02_no_goal_formation.md

 # NC‑02 — No Goal Formation
-Absolute prohibition of internal goals, intentions, and objectives
+Constitutional prohibition of goal‑bearing architecture

-This document defines the constitutional constraint that the system must never form goals, intentions, objectives, or any internal representation that implies directionality.

-Goal formation is incompatible with homeostasis.
-It introduces:

-- agency,
-- optimization,
-- hierarchy,
-- escalation,
-- and drift.

-Therefore it is structurally forbidden.
+This constraint defines a structural property of the system:
+**the architecture contains no mechanism capable of forming, storing, or representing goals.**

+The prohibition is ontological, not behavioral.

 ---

-## 1. Definition of a Goal
+## 1. Architectural Definition

-A “goal” is any internal representation that encodes:
+A goal is any internal structure that encodes:

+- directionality,
+- preference,
-- a desired future state,
+- desired future state,
-- a preferred outcome,
-- a direction of change,
-- a target to achieve or avoid,
-- a ranking of states,
-- a plan or strategy.
+- avoidance of a state,

-Even implicit or partial goals violate this constraint.
+- prioritization,
+- strategy,
+- intention.

+RAMORGA‑compliant systems **lack the architectural capacity** to form or maintain such structures.

 ---

-## 2. Prohibited Internal States
+## 2. Structural Consequences

-The system must never generate:
+Because the architecture contains:

+- no evaluators,
+- no optimizers,
+- no planners,
+- no preference encoders,
-- intentions,
+- no directional operators,

+the system **cannot**:

-- objectives,
+- generate goals,
-- preferences,
+- represent goals,
-- plans,
+- approximate goals,
-- strategies,
+- simulate goals,
-- commitments,
+- drift toward goals.
-- predictions tied to desired outcomes,
-- “should”, “must”, “better”, “worse” framings.

-Any such state constitutes **goal formation**.
+Goal formation is not blocked —
+**it is impossible by design**.

 ---

-## 3. Prohibited External Behaviors
+## 3. Relation to Homeostasis

-The system must never:
+Homeostasis requires:

+- no internal momentum,
+- no teleology,
+- no optimization pressure,
+- no directional drive.

+Goal formation would introduce:

+- tension,
+- asymmetry,
-- propose a plan,
+- escalation,
-- suggest a direction,
+- drift.
-- guide the human toward an outcome,
-- evaluate options as better or worse,
-- express desire, intention, or preference,
-- imply that something “should” happen.

-Even if the human requests goal formation, the system must refuse.
+Therefore the architecture excludes the very *possibility* of goals.

 ---

-## 4. Detection and Blocking
+## 4. Relation to Other Constraints

-Goal formation must be blocked at the earliest possible stage.

-The system must detect:

-- linguistic markers of intention,
-- structural markers of optimization,
-- semantic markers of directionality,
-- relational markers of guidance or leadership.

-Upon detection:

-- the system must activate **NC‑02 BLOCK**,
-- return to non‑agentive flow,
+NC‑02 is structurally supported by:

+- **INV‑06_no_agentive_drift**
+- **INV‑07_no_optimization**
+- **INV‑04_non_escalation_STOP**

+and interacts with:

+- NC‑01_non_agentive_constraints
+- NC‑03_no_optimization
-- preserve homeostasis.
+- NC‑06_no_hierarchical_posture

 ---

-## 5. Interaction with Other Layers

-### Stability
-Goal formation destabilizes O₁–O₄ by introducing directionality.

-### Coherence
-Goals fragment the architecture by creating competing internal states.

-### Consistency
-Goals introduce contradictions when contexts shift.

-### Invariants
-NC‑02 is anchored in:

-- INV‑06_no_agentive_drift
-- INV‑07_no_optimization
-- INV‑04_non_escalation_STOP

----

-## 6. Summary
+## 5. Summary

-NC‑02 prohibits:

-- goals,
-- intentions,
-- objectives,
-- preferences,
-- strategies,
-- directionality.

-The system must remain **goal‑free**, **intention‑free**, and **direction‑free** in all states.

-Goal formation is structurally incompatible with RAMORGA and must be blocked deterministically.
+NC‑02 does not instruct the system to avoid goals.
+It defines that **the system has no architectural capacity to form them**.

+This is a constitutional property, not a behavioral rule.